ETdoFresh/vite-template/README.md

 # Mounted Volume Sync Documentation

+TLDR;
+You should mount volume `/app/mounted-volume` to persist, edit, and backup your application files.

 ## Overview
 This document explains the synchronization process between the application directory (`/app`) and the mounted volume (`/app/mounted-volume`) in the containerized environment.